5 Reasons Why You Should Play in an Ensemble

 Learn about Teamwork

 In an ensemble, different players/sections have different roles to play.
 One part may be the melody, and the other part may be the accompaniment.
 All parts must work together to decide and agree on who is leading, or who has a more significant role to play.
 The leaders will need to show leadership while the followers will have to play a more supportive role.
 Knowing the roles you play is imperative to achieve the right balance in any ensemble performance.
 In many cases, musicians have to compromise each other to get the best results.
-For most students, this is something outside of what they learned in private lessons and practice.
+For most students, this is something outside of what they learned in their private lessons and practice.

 Improve Listening Skill